Lamden/docs/docs/tutorials/lottery/access_block_api.md

 ### Display current round data

 As a dapp, it's important to show the current lottery round data to users.
-Luckily the Block Serivce provides us with some APIs to accees the current state of smart contract.
+Luckily the Block Service provides us with some APIs to access the current state of smart contract.

 - [<u>/current/one/:contractName/:variableName</u>](https://docs.lamden.io/docs/develop/blockservice/restful#get-state-of-variable)
 - [<u>/current/all/:contractName/:variableName</u>](https://docs.lamden.io/docs/develop/blockservice/restful#get-state-of-variable-1)